Multi-Factor Authentication (MFA)

 Yes.
 In the Authenticator App click on the + in the upper right corner and select work account.

 Before SSPR was implemented at NIU in November 2017, the Division of Information Technology (DoIT) performed approximately 20,000 password resets over the phone each year at a cost of close to $120,000/year.
 The Microsoft-based SSPR asks for alternate contact methods (text to a phone; call to a phone; non-NIU email address) and then when you need to change your password or if you've forgotten it entirely, SSPR uses one of your stored contact methods to assist you.

 The new SSPR functionality should have resulted in a large amount of cost savings for NIU, but the Service Desk still processes password resets for many who may not have completely or accurately added alternative contact methods.
 This is costly, but perhaps more importantly, the validation of identity over the phone presents a security risk.
 Asking for a name, NIU Account ID, a birthdate, or even the last four digits of a Social Security Number is no longer a best practice to validate identity when so many of these data elements are easily discoverable by bad actors.

-For these reasons, the IT Service Desk will cease performing password resets over the phone in March 2019 for currently employed faculty/staff and enrolled students who already have access to SSPR.
+For these reasons, the IT Service Desk will cease performing password resets over the phone in the summer of 2019 for currently employed faculty/staff and enrolled students who already have access to SSPR.
 We will, of course, continue to reset passwords in person at our Technology Support Desk in Founders Library or in rare circumstances where an in-person reset presents an undue burden in comparison with the security risk of a data breach.